Bayesian model comparison and validation with Gaussian Process Regression for interferometric 21-cm signal recovery: Results

-Among the five models, the posterior distributions of the kernel parameters are all found unimodal, with well-defined credible intervals.
+Among the five models, the posterior distributions of the kernel parameters are all found unimodal and with well-defined credible intervals, as presented in Appendix~\ref{sec:gpr_model_parametrization_posterior}.
 In particular, the amplitudes of the two foreground components in the models, the intrinsic $\sigma^2_\mathrm{int}$ and the mix term $\sigma^2_\mathrm{mix}$ exhibit weak correlations in their joint posterior contour.
 This indicates that the data and the chosen kernel parametrization cleanly separate the two contributions: the intrinsic component is primarily constrained by the spectrally smooth covariance of the intrinsic foregrounds, while $\sigma^2_\mathrm{mix}$ is governed by the more complicated, wedge-like and baseline-scaling covariance introduced by chromatic mode-mixing.
 The lack of multimodality also suggests stable evidence estimates and weak parameter correlations that may lead to degeneracies.
 This provides an extra layer of reliability to the subsequent model comparison and the reconstruction of the 21-cm signal obtained from the MAP kernel parameters.
+We note that the noise scaling factor $\alpha_\mathrm{n}$ in \anoise{} stands at $1.014^{+0.002}_{-0.002}$, instead of exactly unity, in the absence of frequency-uncorrelated noise in our simulations.
+Although source subtraction can inadvertently remove background noise, incorrectly predict source flux and introduce frequency-uncorrelated artefacts to the sky signals and some of the 21-cm signal and foregrounds may be treated as noise in the GPR analysis, the observed mismatch by $\sim1\%$ suggests these effects are insignificant.
+We find this deviation from unity falls within the limit of statistical sampling error.
+We test this by fitting multiple random realisations of noise-only synthetic data from the same Gaussian distribution with $\alpha_\mathrm{n}\mathbf{K}^\mathrm{cal}_\mathrm{n}$ and estimate the scaling factor $\alpha_\mathrm{n}$ from the injected noise in our simulation.
+We observed a spread of values around 1.0, resulting in an average absolute deviation of approximately 2\%.
+Therefore, we conclude that the 1.4\% deviation from the standard deviation of the normal distribution of the noise realisations in our primary analysis is not improbable given this distribution.